Learning Hub at IHEI

 The Indigenous Health Equity Institute (IHEI) has developed a series of self-guided and group-guided learning modules to cultivate interest in, and foundational understanding of, decolonizing principles.

-The information on this page applies to all IHEI Decolonizing Learning Hub modules.
+The information in the dropdown applies to all IHEI Decolonizing Learning Hub modules.
+Please take time to review before beginning your learning journey.

 These modules are interactive, relational, and reflective digital learning resources designed for learners within the IHEI Decolonizing Academy and partner institutions.
 They build understanding of how colonialism, settler colonialism, Indigenous erasure, epistemicide, and data injustice function as structural determinants of health—and how decolonizing principles, relational accountability, and reciprocity serve as pathways toward healing and justice and build strong Indigenous self-determination.